Steffi-Soe/indonesian-id-ocr-service/README.md

 ## 🧠 How It Works

-1. You upload a KTP or SIM image to the `uploads/` folder.
+1. A client sends a POST request to the API, attaching an image file (KTP or SIM) as **`multipart/form-data`**.
-2. Send a JSON request containing the filename to the API.
+2. The Flask server receives the request, validates the file type, and saves the image temporarily to the **`uploads/`** folder.
 3. The **`DocumentProcessor`** identifies whether the image is a KTP or a SIM.
 4. It routes the OCR data to the appropriate extractor (`KTPExtractor` or `SIMExtractor`).
 5. The extractor detects fields, cleans the text, and normalizes the values.